Written by Sandie Barrie Blackley, Speech-Language Pathologist

 Dysgraphia diagnosis and treatment should be based upon a comprehensive language processing evaluation.
 Just as with dyslexia, treatment for children with dysgraphia must be individualized, planned, and explicit — a structured literacy approach.
 Early intervention is most cost-effective, but it is never too late to improve writing skills or to provide appropriate accommodations.

-To learn more about dysgraphia, see the International Dyslexia Association (IDA) fact sheet, Understanding Dysgraphia.
+To learn more about dysgraphia, review our blog about it.
 To learn more about handwriting, watch our Live Broadcast, “In Appreciation of Handwriting“.

 Lexercise online therapy includes writing exercises on letter formation, spelling, writing sentences from dictation, formulating sentences, organizing paragraphs, and essay writing.
 If you have concerns about your child’s ability to read, write or spell, Lexercise can help.
 Take a look at our Online Dysgraphia Testing page or contact us at Info@Lexercise.com or 1-919-747-4557.